Kent State University

 Bachelor of Business Administration

-Application to the Bachelor of Business Administration program can be initiated when students have a minimum of 60 semester hours, a minimum 2.50 cumulative grade point average from all colleges and universities attended, and satisfaction of the required prerequisites.
-Students are highly recommended to have college algebra (MTHM 171) completed before applying to KSU.
+Application to the Bachelor of Business Administration program can be initiated during the semester in which 60 semester hours will be earned.
+Student must have a minimum 2.50 cumulative grade point average from all colleges and universities attended.
+Students are also required to complete MTHM 171, ENGL 162, and CMMC 151 with a C or better before applying.

 Registration in Kent State courses is limited to only those accepted into the program.
-Students will need to login to their Flashline student account to register.
-Fall semester registration starts in April, Spring semester registration starts in October, and Summer semester registration starts in February.
-Some classes may only be offered at the LCCC location once per year.
+Students will need to log in to their Flashline student account to register.
+Fall semester registration starts in April, Spring semester registration starts in October, and Summer session registration starts in February.
+Some classes may only be offered online once per year.
 Please plan accordingly and work closely with a KSU advisor on your educational plans.